liuyehcf/BlogSource/resources/english/dictionary/Eudic.md

 1. it's kind of even-steven
 1. move on strongly and hopefully
 1. underway; undergoing
-1. we never have to go back where we were a year ago
 1. the abortion ban was on hold now
 1. constitutional amendments require a 60% threshold instead of a simple majority
 1. allow a certain range of deviation